Variational LOCC-assisted quantum circuits for long-range entangled states

-It is important to note that the non-vanishing of individual components does not guarantee the non-vanishing of the inner product.
-In fact, without specific conditions, such an inner product will typically vanish due to the cancellations among degrees of freedom.
-To address this, we introduce conditions on LOCC protocol as reflected in conditions $\mathbf{\mathcal{A}4}$ and $\mathbf{\mathcal{A}5}$.
-These conditions imply a sparsity structure in $\mathbf{G}^{C_k}$.
-By combining this with the sparsity in $\mathbf{G}^{Q_k}$, we can ensure that only a constant degree of freedom contributes to the inner product, preventing the gradients from decaying as the number of qubits $n$ in the asymptotic limit.
-The details of the proof are shown in Appendix~\ref{appendix:absence of BP}.
+The above three conditions are not sufficient enough because the nonvanishing of individual components, $\mathbf{G}^{Q_k}$ and $\mathbf{G}^{C_k}$, does not guarantee the nonvanishing of the inner product.
+In fact, without further restraints, such an inner product will typically vanish due to the cancellations among degrees of freedom.
+Therefore, we introduce two additional conditions on the LOCC protocol, $\mathbf{\mathcal{A}4}$ and $\mathbf{\mathcal{A}5}$.
+These conditions pose a sparse structure in $\mathbf{G}^{C_k}$.
+By combining this with the sparsity in $\mathbf{G}^{Q_k}$, we can ensure that only a constant degree of freedom can contribute to the inner product, preventing the gradients from decaying as the number of qubits $n$ in the asymptotic limit. \end{proof}

-It is worth noting that the results of Theorem~\ref{thm:BP} are stronger than ensuring the absence of barren plateaus, which only excludes exponential vanishing but still allows for vanishing to some extent.
-Compared to previous findings on the absence of barren plateaus in noiseless circuits that generate long-range entanglement \cite{zhang_absence_2024}, our approach also overcomes noise-induced ones.
-In real experiments, the noise will unavoidably ruin information \cite{aharonov_limitations_1996, yan_limitations_2023} and induce barren plateaus for deep circuits \cite{wang_noise-induced_2021}.
-Therefore, our algorithm is well-suited for exploring long-ranged entangled states on a large scale, even in noisy environments.